 When: April 18-19, 2017

-The session on Tuesday, April 18, 2017, runs from 1pm to 6pm and is open to the public.
-The session on Wednesday, April 19, 2017, runs from 9am to 5pm and participation is by invitation only.
-A tentative outline of the days’ activities is available here.
+The session on Tuesday, April 18, 2017, ran from 1pm to 6pm and was open to the public.
+The session on Wednesday, April 19, 2017, ran from 9am to 5pm and participation was by invitation only.
+See the detailed agenda.